7 awkward questions you should ask on a first date — and 3 you really shouldn’t

 - klublu/Shutterstock.com

 If you met on a dating app – which, to be honest, basically everyone does now – you will probably have analysed each other’s profiles excessively.
 Some people are transparent and you get exactly what you expected, but others come across completely differently on their profile than in person.

-Sometimes it doesn’t matter, and you feel a spark anyway.
-Other times, you can feel a little cheated, because you don’t really know how to talk to the stranger you’re sitting with.
+Sometimes it doesn’t matter and you feel a spark anyway.
+Other times you can feel a little cheated, because you don’t really know how to talk to the stranger you’re sitting with.

 But even if this happens, it doesn’t have to be a waste of time.
 According to Elite Daily, it’s a good way to get feedback.
 For example, you can be honest about the fact you didn’t feel the chemistry, and you were misled by someone’s profile.
 Even though you’re saying no to a second date, you haven’t wasted their time.